idaholab/Deep-Lynx-Data-Historian/README.md

 Data is manually retrieved by reading a file located on an external file system, such as a server, using a mount point.
 A mount point is a directory (typically an empty one) in the currently accessible filesystem on which an additional filesystem is mounted (i.e., logically attached).
 To create this mount point, the `REPOSITORY_MOUNT_DIRECTORY`, `SERVER_DIRECTORY_PATH`, and `SERVER_FILE_PATH` environment variables must be set.
 See the `Environment Variables` section for more details.

-There are two ways to ingest data into Deep Lynx:
+There are two ways to ingest data into DeepLynx:
 1. Upload File
-    * A file is attached to the payload (metadata) provided for insertion into Deep Lynx.
+    * A file is attached to the payload (metadata) provided for insertion into DeepLynx.
 The `METADATA_FILES` environment variable must be set (leave `FILE_TRANSFORMATIONS` empty).
 Note: Current implementation
 2. Transformations
-    * The JSON payload is provided that will imported and ingested to the Deep Lynx graph via the typemappings system.
+    * The JSON payload is provided that will imported and ingested to the DeepLynx graph via the typemappings system.
 Create a script to build your payload in the `transformations/` directory.
 The `FILE_TRANSFORMATIONS` environment variable must be set (leave `METADATA_FILES` empty).

 ## Environment Variables (.env file)
 To run this code, first copy the `.env_sample` file and rename it to `.env`.
 Several parameters must be present:
-* DEEP_LYNX_URL: The base URL at which calls to Deep Lynx should be sent
+* DEEP_LYNX_URL: The base URL at which calls to DeepLynx should be sent
-* CONTAINER_NAME: The container name within Deep Lynx
+* CONTAINER_NAME: The container name within DeepLynx
-* DATA_SOURCE_NAME: A name for this data source to be registered with Deep Lynx
+* DATA_SOURCE_NAME: A name for this data source to be registered with DeepLynx
 * REPOSITORY_MOUNT_DIRECTORY: A given location (mount point) where a file system is mounted to
 * SERVER_DIRECTORY_PATH: The location of the external file system
 * SERVER_FILE_PATH: The path to a file located on the external file system to read from
 * COLUMNS_KEEP: Column headers within file to keep
-* METADATA_FILES: Paths to .json file(s) containing the payload (metadata) that a file will be attached to in Deep Lynx
+* METADATA_FILES: Paths to .json file(s) containing the payload (metadata) that a file will be attached to in DeepLynx
-* FILE_TRANSFORMATIONS: Paths to .json file(s) containing the payload that will imported and ingested to the Deep Lynx graph via the typemappings system
+* FILE_TRANSFORMATIONS: Paths to .json file(s) containing the payload that will imported and ingested to the DeepLynx graph via the typemappings system
 * FILE_SECONDS: Number of seconds to wait between attempts to locate a file.
-* DELETE_FILE_FLAG: Set to True to delete files after they are successfully processed and ingested to Deep Lynx
+* DELETE_FILE_FLAG: Set to True to delete files after they are successfully processed and ingested to DeepLynx

 ## Getting Started
 * Complete the [Poetry installation](https://python-poetry.org/)